 This tool pulls in data from multiple sources (including Google Analytics, Facebook, Twitter, Bing, Moz, SEMrush) and creates robust reports incorporating KPIs and ad program ranking.
 The in-depth understanding of connecting data points and giving you actionable feedback will help you automate and optimize your reporting.

 This browser add-on for Chrome and Firefox will pull in the CPC, search volume, and competition data while you’re browsing the web.
-You can additionally bulk upload (up to 10k) keywords, making this an extraordinarily powerful tool — and best of all, it’s free of charge.
+You can additionally bulk upload (up to 10k) keywords, making this an extraordinarily powerful tool.

 Intrinsically, paid search is about giving the customer exactly what they want the second the land on the page.
-This can be a challenge if you’reing a variety of personas and directing them all to one homepage.
+This can be a challenge if you’re targeting a variety of personas and directing them all to one homepage.

 5. How long will it take to see results?